CEN3031-Spring2023-ProjectGroup50/SWEProject/README.md

 3. Run `npm test`

 ### Frontend E2E tests (Cypress)
+Both the server and client must be running in order to run these tests.
+See [Starting Mallow](#starting-mallow).
 1. Open a new terminal
 2. Navigate to the `/SWEProject/recipeApp/client/` folder
 3. Run `npx cypress open`